lingtalfi/Light_Kit_Admin_Generator/doc/api/Ling/Light_Kit_Admin_Generator/Generator/LkaGenBaseConfigGenerator.md

 - BaseConfigGenerator::getTableWithoutPrefix &ndash; Returns the table name without prefix.
 - BaseConfigGenerator::isHasTable &ndash; Returns whether the given table is a **has** table (aka a many to many table, such as user_has_permission for instance).
 - BaseConfigGenerator::getTableInfo &ndash; Returns the tableInfo array, either from the createFile, or from the database, depending on the configuration.
+- BaseConfigGenerator::getHumanTableName &ndash; Returns the human version of the given table name.